Two-Timescale Design for Movable Antenna-Enabled Multiuser MIMO Systems: Conclusion

 In this paper, we proposed a two-timescale transmission framework for MA-enabled MU-MIMO systems.
 The large-timescale optimization leverages statistical CSI to design optimal MA positions, maximizing long-term ergodic performance.
 In the small timescale, with MA positions fixed, MRT or ZF beamforming vectors are determined based on instantaneous CSI to adapt to short-term channel fluctuations.
 This decoupling of MA position optimization from the instantaneous transmission process provides a solution that strikes a balance between performance and practicality, effectively reducing the update frequency of MAs' positions and lowering channel estimation overhead.
 Within this framework, we developed position optimization algorithms for both MRT and ZF beamforming schemes.
 For MA with MRT, we proposed an AO and SCA-based algorithm that iteratively optimizes antenna positions, thereby refining the approximation of the ergodic sum rate.
 Similarly, for MA with ZF beamforming, we used AO, SCA, and MM techniques to iteratively maximize the ergodic sum rate through a lower-bound surrogate objective function.
 Extensive numerical results validated the effectiveness of the proposed two-timescale design, demonstrating significant gains in ergodic sum rate compared to conventional FPA systems.
 The results highlighted the superiority of MA with ZF beamforming, particularly in moderate LoS conditions and high user density.
 In contrast, MA with MRT beamforming offers a simplified alternative to more complex beamforming designs in strong LoS conditions with moderate user density.
 Moreover, these findings indicate the synergy of combining beamforming and MA techniques for effective interference management.

-Building upon the current two-timescale design, future research can further explore hierarchical or multi-timescale joint beamforming and antenna position optimization in MA-enabled systems.
-Specifically, by tailoring these adaptive optimizations to specific user densities, spatial distributions, and varying channel conditions or statistical characteristics, it is possible to develop more fine-grained, efficient, and practical system designs.
-These approaches could hold the potential to enhance the performance and practicality of the MA technique, thereby making MA-enabled MIMO systems a key solution for diverse next-generation wireless networks.
+Building upon our current two-timescale design, future research will explore hierarchical or multi-timescale joint beamforming and antenna position optimization in MA-enabled systems, integrating techniques such as predictive CSI and reinforcement learning (RL) to dynamically adapt to fast-fading channels.
+Specifically, by tailoring these adaptive optimizations to user densities, spatial distributions, and varying channel conditions, the system can retain the benefits of large-scale statistical optimization and small-scale beamforming while incorporating flexible medium-timescale adjustments to handle significant channel variations.
+These approaches hold the potential to enhance the performance and practicality of the MA technique, balancing dynamic repositioning gains against practical limitations such as mechanical latency and power consumption, and thus position MA-enabled MIMO systems as a key solution for diverse next-generation wireless networks.

 \ifCLASSOPTIONcaptionsoff

 \fi